JiyanBlack/Machine_Learning_Coursera_Note/Week6.md

    5. ......

 # Error Analysis
 Recommend Approach:

 1. Start with a simple algorithm, implement and test it on the cross-validation data.
-2. Plot learning curve, decide the problem of
+2. Plot learning curve, decide the problem is the underfitting(high bias) or overfitting(high variance) problem.
+3. Error Analysis: manually examine the wrong predictions that your algorithm made on.
+Spot systematic pattern of those errors.
+New features can come out from it.